teacupkittie/bamboo/src/lib/data/bahay-kubo.md

 - **a floor of bamboo slats** to conduct air into the house
 - **ceiling vents** and **permeable material** (such as bamboo mats) to allow heat to escape [3]

 Bahay Kubo's cubed interior has **a single room**, housing anywhere from a married couple to an extended family [2].
 The single room notably influences customs in the house: families do everything together, and in the same space.
 Space within the Bahay Kubo is **open and multifunctional**, with cooking and dining areas during the day and sleeping mats rolled out at night.
+The single-room structure also redefined privacy: in order to be "no longer present" within a space, one could simply look away and face the wall [2].

 ![Bahay Kubo](images/bahay-kubo.png)